awesome-pro/neon-website/content/docs/README.md

 </TabItem>

 <TabItem>
-Alternatively, you can create read replicas using the Neon API or Neon CLI.
+Alternatively, you can create read replicas using the Unique API or Unique CLI.

 ```bash
 curl --request POST \